N-Dubz: 2000–2007: Group formation and Polydor Records

 All three members of N-Dubz were born in Camden Town, north-west London; Fazer is of Afro-Caribbean heritage, while Dappy and Tulisa are of Irish and Greek-Cypriot heritage.
-They each attended several different schools, meeting together for the first time when they were about 13 at Haverstock School, and coming together as a group for the first time at about this age under the management of Dappy's father, Byron Contostavlos (formerly of Mungo Jerry), who died on 12 April 2007.
+They each attended several different schools, first meeting when they were about 13 at Haverstock School, and coming together as a group for the first time at about this age under the management of Dappy's father, Byron Contostavlos (formerly of Mungo Jerry), who died on 12 April 2007.
 They had a hard upbringing, living on tough estates and experienced a lot first-hand as teenagers, including violence, depression, drug abuse, extreme financial difficulty, bullying, and gang culture.

 Performing as the "Lickle Rinsers Crew", they released the singles "Bad Man Riddim" and "Life is Getting Sicker by the Day".

 After "Lickle Rinsers Crew", they had planned to use the name "Hakuna Matata" ("there is no problem" in Swahili), but due to copyright conflict with Disney they chose "No Worries" instead.
 As there was already a group with this name, they changed briefly to "NW", which got the trio confused with Compton-based rap group N.W.A.
 They ultimately picked "NW1", their postcode district and a slight nod to The Lion King, and later changed it to "N-Dubz" (with "Dubz" slang for "W").
 After making their first music video in 2005 for the track "Everyday of My Life", which was played on Channel U, recording more demos as NW1 such as "Don't Feel Like Moving", "Girl On Road" and "Livin Broke", their first single to be released was "You Better Not Waste My Time", which was available for download only until their 2006 self-released single, "I Swear", which gained them their first mainstream notice.
 It was not until 2007's "Feva Las Vegas", also self-released, that the group appeared on the UK charts, peaking at No. 57.
 Each member appeared on the second series of Channel 4's Dubplate Drama, after they began to get noticed as a group.